cseoighe/StopEvol/README.md

 Rscript stopcodon.rscript <treefile.ph> <seqfile.fasta>
 ```

-Where "treefile.ph" contains a phylogenetic tree with branch lengths and "seqfile.fasta" is a codon-aware alignment.
+Where "treefile.ph" contains a phylogenetic tree with branch lengths.
+Relative branch lengths are treated as fixed and not reoptimized.
+The script optimizes a scale factor that applies to the overall tree length to allow for differences in branch length units, depending on the evolutionary model.
+The input file "seqfile.fasta" contains a codon-aware alignment in FASTA format, which must include the stop codon as the last position of the alignment.
+Sequences that include a gap or a codon other than a stop codon (i.e. sequences for which the stop codon is not positionally homologous with the last position in the alignment) are excluded.

 **[sim_mgf1x4.rscript](https://github.com/cseoighe/StopEvol/blob/master/sim_mgf1x4.rscript)**